phthom/IBMCloudPrivate/3-KubernetesLab.md

 Ready to delete what you created before you continue?
 This time, you can use the same configuration script to delete both of the resources you created.

-kubectl delete -f healthcheck.yml
+`kubectl delete -f healthcheck.yml`

 When you are done exploring the Kubernetes dashboard, in your CLI, enter CTRL+C to exit the proxy command.

 Congratulations!
 You deployed the second version of the app.
 You had to use fewer commands, learned how health check works, and edited a deployment, which is great!
-Lab 2 is now complete.

 ### End of the lab